— About me

 — Research

-My research examines how social policy, political economy, and inequality shape exclusion and precarity in Latin America.
-I study how welfare systems, labour markets, migration, and digital infrastructures influence vulnerability and citizenship, with a focus on power and social stratification within and across borders.
-My work combines ethnographic research, statistical analysis, and policy studies, engaging critically with debates in development studies and political economy.
+I analyse how welfare systems, labour markets, migration, and digital infrastructures structure vulnerability and citizenship within and across borders.
+My work combines quantitative and qualitative methods, including statistical analysis and ethnographic research, and engages with interdisciplinary debates in development studies and political economy.

 — Consultancy